A Casually Competitive Climbing Game

 Max player health is 5.

-Ignore +♥[heart] Mountain effects on the board when at max health.
+Ignore +1♥ Mountain effects on the board when at max health.

 Running out of health is bad news.
-If a player's health is ever reduced to 0 they get airlifted back to the nearest Base Camp.
+If a player's health is ever reduced to 0 they get airlifted backwards to the nearest Base Camp.
 Follow these steps:

 Immediately move your climber backwards to the nearest Basecamp.
-The Start is also a Basecamp, in case you run out of health early on.
+The Start is also a Basecamp.

-On your next turn, reset your Health Cube to 3 and end your turn without playing a climber card.
+On your next turn, reset your Health Cube to 3.

 The game is over after the first climber reaches the Finish Tile.